Miss Lily’s NYC Jamaican Restaurant

 Exterior view of Miss Lily's NYC Jamaican restaurant with a bicycle leaning again the brick building with white window trim

-Miss Lily's in Soho has actually been "open" for nearly a month now, with Serge Becker, the restaurateur behind the always-a-party La Esquina, feeding classic Jamaican delights to a fantastically beautiful, invite-only crowd.
-Finally, just this week, Becker and crew started letting the rabble (like us) into this terrific-looking Jamaican restaurant space in NYC–the front is total tropical diner; the back a dimly-lit loungy room with, for example, tables embedded with reggae records–to join the festivities and, as it turns out, tuck into some first-rate island-ish cooking.
+Miss Lily's in Soho has been open for a while now.
+In the beginning, Serge Becker, the restaurateur behind the always-a-party La Esquina was feeding classic Jamaican delights to a fantastically beautiful, invite-only crowd.
+Becker and crew started letting the rabble (like us) into this terrific-looking Jamaican restaurant space in March of 2011.
+The front is total tropical diner; the back a dimly-lit loungy room with, for example, tables embedded with reggae records–to join the festivities and, as it turns out, tuck into some first-rate island-ish cooking.

 Interior of the funky Miss Lily's NYC restaurant with a row of orange and metal benches on the left, counter seating on the rigth and fun round wall lights for ambiance